 I also liked the sound field I was hearing.
 It felt like there was a small, seamless globe of sound that nicely encompassed my head.
 And on the better-recorded tracks, that sound field seemed to expand a little outside the earpieces.

 Plugging the P5's into the minijack of a portable player is sort of a worst case trial — and they performed very well.
 I also gave them a chance to shine on a more advanced system.
-I have a NuForce Icon 2 desktop stereo integrated amp with a built-in digital-to-audio converter that I reviewed earlier this year. (pictured, left) It's hooked up to the computer I store my digital music on.
+I have a NuForce Icon 2 desktop stereo integrated amp with a built-in digital-to-audio converter that's hooked up to the computer I store my digital music on.
 The Icon 2 does two things: it bypasses the marginal soundcard on the computer and processes the digital signal itself.
 It also provides power to the headphones, so they can operate optimally.

 This setup made a significant difference.
 Going from the iPod to the computer was like looking through a dusty window and then wiping it clean.
 Could the P5's handle all this additional information?
 Oh yes.
 I was hearing much more detail in the music, and it had some actual presence.